 Remember. . .the rainbow appears just for you.

 By Meagan Doescher Wright,

-January 1993To send flowers to the family of Harold Lunde, please visit Tribute Store
+January 1993To send flowers to the family or plant a tree in memory of Harold Lunde, please visit Tribute Store